clementh59/AndroidMotorControlBLE/README.md

 ### Check if the phone supports BLE

-Then, I implement a function that quit the app if the phone doesn't support BLE.
+Then, I implement a function (quitteSiLapplicationNeSupportePasLeBLE) that quit the app if the phone doesn't support BLE.
 I call her in the onCreate of my MainActivity (This is the first function called when the application is created)

 ```java
 public class MainActivity extends AppCompatActivity {